Most of the Americans killed in the Kabul bombing were 9/11 babies who never knew a nation at peace

 Darin Hoover said he did not want his son’s legacy to be tarnished by the politics of how the war in Afghanistan ended.
 The father wanted the eldest of his three children to be remembered instead simply as “a great young man” who decided 20 years ago that a historic attack on his country would shape the course of his life.

-The father recalled: “He decided, ‘That’s what I want to do.”
+The father recalled: “He decided, ‘That’s what I want to do.’ ”

 For some other families of the fallen, the circumstances of these deaths are colored by politics.
 Some sounded like President Biden when they spoke of the American involvement in Afghanistan, as they wondered why U.S. military forces remained on the ground for so many years, the mission never entirely clear to many of the troops, the endgame never quite certain.

-On the first day after two Marine bereavement officers showed up at his front door, Steve Nikoui struggled to assess what had happened to his boy, Lance Cpl.
-Kareem Nikoui, who was 20 years old.
+On the first day after two Marine bereavement officers showed up at his front door, Steve Nikoui struggled to assess what had happened to his boy, Marine Lance Cpl.
+Kareem M. Nikoui, who was 20 years old.

-“I haven’t been able to grasp everything that’s going on,” the father told the Daily Beast.
+“I haven’t been able to grasp everything that’s going on,” Steve Nikoui told the Daily Beast.
 “He was born the same year it started, and ended his life with the end of this war.”

 Although the father felt a duty to “respect the office” of the presidency, “Biden turned his back on him,” Steve Nikoui said.
 “That’s it.”